-On this date in 1995, the Toronto Raptors played their first ever NBA game.
+On Nov.
+3, 1995, the Toronto Raptors played their first ever NBA game.

 Toronto's opponent?
-The New Jersey Nets, led by one-time All-Star Kenny Anderson.
+The New Jersey Nets, who were led by one-time All-Star Kenny Anderson.

-The Raptors got off to a strong start in outscoring the Nets 21-17 in the first quarter and held on to their lead to record the franchise's first ever win, doing so in front of 33,306 fans at the SkyDome.
+The Raptors got off to a strong start in their NBA debut, outscoring the Nets 21-17 in the first quarter.
+They built on that lead in the second quarter and went on to record the franchise's first ever win, doing so in front of 33,306 fans at the SkyDome.

 23 YEARS AGO (Nov.
 3, 1995) the @Raptors played their 1ST EVER NBA game! 🇨🇦- NBA Canada (@NBACanada) November 3, 2018

 33,000+ fans watched as the Raptors took on & beat the Nets at the SkyDome. pic.twitter.com/tUzS4FlbM0

 The starting five for the Raptors was Damon Stoudamire, Alvin Robertson, Carlos Rogers, Ed Pinckney and Zan Tabak.
 Robertson was the team's leading scorer with 30 points on 11-for-14 shooting from the field.
 He got some help from Stoudamire, who had a 10-point, 10-assist double-double.

 The only other Raptors to score in double figures was Acie Earl, who chipped in with 16 points off the bench.

 Kenny Anderson and Armen Gilliam led the Nets in scoring with 13 points each.
 Both struggled with efficiency, combining to shoot 10-for-31 from the field.